{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Relative to global equity markets, Canada is highly concentrated in three sectors: Energy, Financials and Materials.
 These three sectors collectively account for almost two-thirds of the value of the Canadian stock market.
 At the same time, Canada is significantly underweight in Information Technology and Health Care.
 These two sectors have been driving forces behind global earnings growth in recent years.

-When you invest globally, you can more easily diversify by sector as your portfolio gains exposure to industries underrepresented in Canada.
+Investing globally can help diversify your portfolio by adding exposure to industries underrepresented in Canada.
 Some of these sectors are important sources of returns.
 Others offer defensive characteristics during cyclical downturns.

 • reduce your portfolio’s sensitivity to interest-rate changes